[Updated 1/12/2022] The city of Roanoke VA has no shortage of great restaurants to choose from.

 There are lots of places serving up local favorites of the greasy spoon variety, and the gastropub scene is roaring all around the city.
 It reminded us a bit of the River Arts District in Asheville NC, where great beer, cuisine, and culture collide.

-The historic Roanoke City Market is full of fresh produce from farms in the surrounding countryside, most of which are less than 25 miles away.
+The historic Roanoke City Market is full of fresh produce from local farms in the surrounding countryside, most of which are less than 25 miles away.